MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/outlook/manage/policy-management.md

 For more information, see [Manage Microsoft feedback for your organization](/microsoft-365/admin/manage/manage-feedback-ms-org).

 ## Disable toggle from classic Outlook for Windows
 Some organizations could use a policy to block the toggle from appearing in the classic Outlook for Windows until they’re ready to migrate.
-For guidance on this policy, see [Enable or disable access to the new Outlook for Windows](/exchange/clients-and-mobile-in-exchange-online/outlook-on-the-web/enable-disable-employee-access-new-outlook#use-the-registry-to-enable-or-disable-the-new-outlook-toggle-in-outlook-desktop).
+For guidance on this policy, see [Use the registry to enable or disable the new Outlook toggle in Outlook Desktop](/exchange/clients-and-mobile-in-exchange-online/outlook-on-the-web/enable-disable-employee-access-new-outlook#use-the-registry-to-enable-or-disable-the-new-outlook-toggle-in-outlook-desktop).

 While this policy hides the toggle within the application, it doesn’t block the mailbox from being added to the new Outlook for Windows.
 A separate Exchange policy can be used to block organization mailboxes from being added to the new Outlook.
 For guidance on this policy, see [Enable or disable access to the new Outlook for Windows](/exchange/clients-and-mobile-in-exchange-online/outlook-on-the-web/enable-disable-employee-access-new-outlook#enable-or-disable-the-new-outlook-for-windows-for-an-individual-mailbox).